The 12 Most Dangerous Album Covers of All Time

 Nirvana — Nevermind (1991)

 Throwing the baby out with the bathwater is one thing.
-But throwing a baby in a chlorinated pool, and tempting it with money on a fish hook, will only lead to red burning eyes, aquatic nightmares, and inbred money disorders.
+But throwing a baby in a chlorinated pool, and tempting it with money on a fish hook, will only lead to red, burning eyes and aquatic nightmares.

 Brujeria — Matando Güeros (1993)